andresvargasr/congestion-tax-calculator/java/QUESTIONS.md

-For the bonus section the idea was to depreciate the evaluateTollFeeRuleInMemory and replace it by the evaluateTollFeeRuleLoaded but something went wrong to be honest the time finished (4 hours) and I left the code changes to keep the idea :)
+For the bonus section the idea was to depreciate the evaluateTollFeeRuleInMemory and replace it by the evaluateTollFeeRuleLoaded but something went wrong to be honest the time finished (4 hours) and I left the code changes to keep the idea :) ...
+Ok it is done!
+I tried once and it worked